andreikop/python-ws-discovery/README.md

 Usage
 -----

-A simple `discover` command-line client is provided.
+A simple `discover` command-line client is provided for discovering WS-Discovery compliant devices and systems.
 Run `discover --help` for usage instructions.

-An example of how to use the package in your Python code:
+Here's an example of how to use the package in your Python code.
+The following code first publishes a service and then discovers it:

 ```python
     from wsdiscovery import WSDiscovery, QName, Scope